Solution-oriented research for development (SOR4D) programme

 An independent review panel, composed of experts from science and practice, is responsible for the evaluation of the pre-proposals and full proposals.
 The review panel forwards funding recommendations to the Programmes division of the SNSF’s National Research Council.
 The Presiding Board of the National Research Council makes the final funding decisions.

-- Dr. Marjolein Dieleman, Royal Tropical Institute, Amsterdam, and VU Amsterdam, Netherlands
+- Dr. Marjolein Dieleman, Royal Tropical Institute, Amsterdam, Netherlands

 - Dr. Frank Eyhorn, Biovision Foundation for Ecological Development, Switzerland

 - Selina Haeny, Publicom, Switzerland

 - Prof. Priti Parikh, University College London, UK

 - Dr. Smita Premchander, Sampark, Amhmedabad, Gujarat, India

 - Dr. Witness Simbanegavi, South African Reserve Bank, South Africa

 - Prof. Leon Tikly, University of Bristol, England